 Keep in mind that the old valve cover is no longer suitable for your tires.
 Therefore, look for a new replacement to ensure the valve stuck will not recur with your vehicle.

-How To Fix The Metal Tire Valve Cap Stuck?
+How To Fix The Metal or Aluminum Tire Valve Cap Stuck?

 Most tire valves are black plastic caps, so fixing a sticking is relatively easy.
 But if this part is a metal valve, you will have to spend a lot of effort to complete the task.